yojashri/task-manager/README.md

 AI assistance (ChatGPT) was used only for:

-AI tools were used only for minor guidance such as suggesting UI design improvements, enhancing readability, and providing general debugging ideas.
-All core logic and implementation — including authentication, authorization, JWT handling, password hashing, middleware, Student–Teacher relationship mapping, role-based access control, task CRUD operations, backend architecture, and frontend integration — were fully implemented and understood by me.
-The overall workflow, design decisions, and coding were done manually to ensure complete understanding and alignment with the assignment requirements.
+AI tools were used only for minor guidance such as suggesting UI design improvements, enhancing readability, generating some boilerplate code structure, and providing general debugging ideas.
+While ChatGPT assisted in producing portions of the initial code layout, all core logic and implementation — including authentication, authorization, JWT handling, password hashing with bcrypt, middleware, Student–Teacher relationship mapping, role-based access control, task CRUD operations, backend architecture, and full frontend integration — were manually implemented, customized, and fully understood by me.
+The workflow, final code decisions, and feature logic were developed independently to ensure complete understanding and alignment with the assignment requirements.
 ---